Studenthc/CRIF/README.md

 # CRIF
-The source code and datasets will be released soon （In 10 day）.
+The source code and datasets will be released soon （In one week）.